asok/takker/README.md

 Because of the time limitation there are some shortcuts I've taken:
 * sing up/sign in is done via the default devise views - no react components for that
 * I only display the basic data on restaurants
 * the search is not quite what it should be.
-The boolean filters "open" and "hot" can only be either true/false not "doesn't matter"
+The boolean filters "open" and "hot" can only be either true/false.
+No third options "doesn't matter".
 * no url router for the react app
 * no proper handling of network errors
 * incomplete tests coverage